jason-murray/deleter-gt-neo/README.md

 # Yoep de GT Neo
-Unofficial Yoep de LEDLights profile adapted for the Simagic GT Neo wheel.
+Unofficial and opinionated Yoep de LEDLights profile adapted for the Simagic GT Neo wheel.

 Yoep uses a 3-10-3 layout by default utilising 10 rev lights and two 3 LED status clusters.
 The GT Neo by Simagic has a 15 LED rev light bar and no status clusters.